jlevy/og-equity-compensation/README.md

 ### Compensation and equity

-🄳 **Compensation** is any remuneration for services performed or rendered to a company by employees, contractors, advisers, or board members.
+🄳 **Compensation** is any remuneration to a person (including employees, contractors, advisers, founders, or board members) for services performed or rendered to a company.
 Those who work for or add value to the company may receive compensation in the forms of cash pay (salary, as well as any bonuses) and any non-cash pay, including [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States) like health